 - different types of care providers and how to select the right one for your family

 What are some of the benefits of the HypnoBirthing method?

 HypnoBirthing does not guarantee a particular outcome, but it does promise that using relaxation techniques will help greatly.
 Some women have found that using the HypnoBirthing method has resulted in a faster and shorter labor and birth.
-Many women have also found it helped them remain calm and resulted in an easier and more peaceful experience.
+Also, Many women have found it helped them remain calm and resulted in an easier and more peaceful experience.
 It sometimes results in less need for pain medication.
-It has also helped families feel more connected with their baby and paved the way for a positive parenting journey.
+Additionally, it has helped families feel more connected with their baby and paved the way for a positive parenting journey.

 What is one thing that makes HypnoBirthing unique from other childbirth classes?

 Our subconscious holds our conditioning.
 We may have been conditioned to believe we are less than, not good enough, or bad.
 Our culture bombards women with messages about body image.
-We grow up conditioned to believe we are not thin enough, not curved enough in the right places, not young enough or not beautiful enough.
+For instance, we may grow up conditioned to believe we are not thin enough, not curved enough in the right places, not young enough or not beautiful enough.
 We are also conditioned to be “good girls” when we are young.
-This creates tension in the area of the throat where we hold all we don’t say because we want to be “nice.”
+As a result, this creates tension in the area of the throat where we hold all we don’t say because we want to be “nice.”

 Women are considered to be “bitchy” if they speak up or are assertive.
-Women can alternatively create a “wall” to make it past those criticisms.
+Alternatively, women can create a “wall” to make it past those criticisms.
 The way we view women in our culture is with a sexual schism that ends up permeating every branch of our lives — including birth.
-How we see ourselves as women, the role of motherhood, our bodies, sexual expression, and our connection to our baby are layers in the subconscious that impact pregnancy and birth.
+As a matter of fact, how we see ourselves as women, the role of motherhood, our bodies, sexual expression, and our connection to our baby are layers in the subconscious that impact pregnancy and birth.